 See CFI’s step by step guide on how to use Index Match Match in Excel.

+Thank you for reading CFI’s explanation of the LOOKUP vs VLOOKUP functions.
 CFI is the official issuer of the Financial Modeling & Valuation Analyst certification program.
-To continue learning and developing as an analyst, the following free resources will be helpful:
+To continue learning and developing as an analyst, the following free CFI resources will be helpful: